Email Marketing Strategy for Dropshipping

 - Repeat purchase campaigns to make existing customers buy again

-These three automations running on autopilot can turn a break-even dropshipping store into a profitable one.
+These three automations running on autopilot can transform a break-even dropshipping store into a profitable one.
+Everything else - welcome series, promotional campaigns, win-back sequences - builds on this foundation.

 Protecting Margins